xzy-xzy/MLPSB-Parser/README.md

 * for UD2.2: [bert-base-multilingual](https://huggingface.co/bert-base-multilingual-cased)

 ### Directory Structure
-The final directory structure looks like this:
+The prepared directory structure looks like this:

 ```
 .